aggie-coding-club/Rev-Registration/README.md

             - Alternatively, you can just run the original script as Administrator.
     - You will need to do `source env/bin/activate` or `./env/Scripts/activate` anytime you want to interact with the server(i.e. to run it with `python manage.py runserver`)
 4) Now, run `pip install -r autoscheduler/requirements.txt` to install the necessary packages for the project.
-5) Set up a PostgresQL server by following one of these guides, and make sure you set the name of the database when prompted to `dbautoscheduler`:
+5) Set up a PostgresQL server by following one of these guides, and make sure you set the name of the database to `dbautoscheduler` when prompted:
     - [Windows](http://www.postgresqltutorial.com/install-postgresql/)
     - [Mac](https://github.com/aggie-coding-club/Automatic-Aggie-Scheduler/wiki/Setup-Postgres-PGAdmin-on-MacOs)
     - [Linux](https://www.techrepublic.com/blog/diy-it-guy/diy-a-postgresql-database-server-setup-anyone-can-handle/)